Looking for inspiration for an adventurous day out near you? We all know there’s loads of fun adventure to be had in England, but where to find it?

 Or you could try the nice and flat 13km Ullswater track in the Lake District for a start.
 For some safe and easy city cycling, check out this 8-step guide to cycling Portsmouth, by site founder, Vicky.

-2. Paddle boarding
+2. Paddle boarding in England

 While you are still in Ullswater, Lake District, you could try another wonderfully adventurous activities.
 We’re talking about paddle boarding here.